 In the Gold Gallery, Gussman Entrance Hall, and outside the Museum

-Nigerian American artist and poet Precious Okoyomon (born 1993) presents a new commission in three parts, deepening the artist’s engagement in racial and colonial histories of the natural world, with sculptural and installation-based artworks that offer explorations of both content and form.
-The new works are in part inspired by Okoyomon’s extended research and teaching engagements with Cornell students, faculty, and staff, which began with Okoyomon’s appointment as the Johnson Museum’s first Migrations Visiting Artist in 2022.
+Nigerian American artist and poet Precious Okoyomon presents a new commission in three parts, deepening the artist’s engagement with racial and colonial histories of the natural world through sculptural and installation-based artworks.
+Central to the exhibition is an attempt to undo and rework classifications of “alien” and “native.”
+The new works are in part inspired by Okoyomon’s extended research and teaching engagements with Cornell students, faculty, and staff, which began with Okoyomon’s appointment as the Johnson Museum’s first Migrations Visiting Artist in September 2022.

-All plants included in the earthwork Theory of a Curve are allowed by the New York State Department of Environmental Conservation.
+Theory of a Curve does not include plants that are prohibited by the New York Department of Environmental Conservation.
+A complete list of the plants is available here.

 Above: Every Earthly Morning the Sky’s Light Touches Ur Life is Unprecedented in its Beauty (2021), exhibition view at the Aspen Art Museum, Aspen, CO.
 Courtesy of Precious Okoyomon and the Aspen Art Museum.